yanghongLIU/Machinelearning_for_CRCtranscriptome/README.md

 This project is Biomarker Discovery and Identification for Colorectal Cancer Regarding Gender Differences with Machine Learning Techniques by Yanghong Liu.

-Organization:  Scilifelab, Stockholm University, Karolinska Institutet
+Organization:  Scilifelab, Stockholm University, Karolinska Institute

 In this study, the gene expression variances regarding gender discrepancy in colorectal cancer is explored by a series analysis including correlation analysis, principle component analysis, machine learning modeling, cancer hallmarks analysis and survival analysis.